EhsanPatel/EhsanPatel/README.md

 # Hi there, I'm Ehsan Patel! 👋
-I am a current student at <strong>University of Waterloo</strong> for computer science and <strong>Wilfrid Laurier</strong> for business.
+I am a current student at **University of Waterloo** for computer science and **Wilfrid Laurier** for business.
 I am enrolled in the [Double-Degree Program](https://www.wlu.ca/programs/business-and-economics/undergraduate/business-bba-and-computer-science-bcs-uw/index.html), beginning my 1B term.
-I am the owner of <strong>Echo Web Design,</strong> a web development business that I created to further explore🔍
+I am the owner of **Echo Web Design,** a web development business that I created to further explore🔍